clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 * Huge knowledge collections.
 The database will not scale to really large data collections.
 Might be possible if we switch to a DB designed for more "industrial" applications.
 * Collections of images.
 Not really a good fit for sites containing lots and lots of images.
 * Hosting a knowledge base securely on the open Internet.
 CWiki probably _can_ be hosted on an Internet facing server, but security characteristics are not well-designed.
+* Languages other than English.
+It is not internationalized at all.

 #### Why Users? <a name="Why_Users?"></a> ####

 You may be asking yourself "If CWiki is a personal wiki, why does it allow multiple users?"
-Well, frankly, when other people see what you can do with it, the will ask "Ooh!
+Well, frankly, when other people see what you can do with it, they will ask "Ooh!
 Can I sign in and do that too?"
 When they do, you have the ability to let them create an account of their own.
 If you don't want anyone else to see or fiddle with what you are writing, you could give them a separate installation of the program.

 #### Why Login/Logout? <a name="Why_Login/Logout?"></a> ####